arslan-charyyev/dinogram/README.md

 🎁 Checkout the demo Bot instance: https://t.me/dinogram_bot

 > [!NOTE]
-> This public instance is hosted at [Deno Deploy](https://deno.com/deploy) for
+> This public instance is for demonstration purposes only.
+Therefore, it might
-> demonstration purposes only.
-Therefore, it might frequently run into rate
+> frequently run into rate limits of social media platforms, or into usage
-> limits of social media platforms, or into free usage quotas set by Deno
+> quotas set by cloud VM provider.
+For optimal results, it is recommended to
-> Deploy's free tier.
-For optimal results, it is recommended to self-host the
+> self-host the bot.
+To learn more, refer to the `Deployment` section of this
-> bot.
-To learn more, refer to the `Deployment` section of this document.
+> document.

 Supported social media platforms: